-Breast Augmentation & Enlargement
+Breast Augmentation Surgery

-Most commonly it is done due to failure of the breast to develop to an adequate size or because significant shrinkage has occurred after pregnancy or breastfeeding.
+Most commonly it is done due to the failure of the breast to develop to an adequate size or because significant shrinkage has occurred after weight loss, pregnancy or breastfeeding.

 Over the past 15 years more types of implants have come available.
 It is therefore now more than ever possible to match a given breast shape and desire with a specific style of implant best designed to achieve this.
-Some people will do well with any type of implant but others will get a superior result with one style alone.
-Much of the consultation process with Dr Scamp is spent discussing this so that an appropriate selection is made in your case.
+Some people will do well with any type of implant, but others will get a superior result with one style alone.
+Much of the consultation process with Dr Scamp or Dr Magnusson is spent discussing this so that an appropriate selection is made in your case.

 Vectra 3D Imageing allows you to see exactly what your surgical or non-surgical procedure would look like before committing to surgery.
 You select your implant size and shape for your breast augmentation by viewing actual 3D images of your body.
 Vectra 3D allows sharp definition 3D views of your body so that you can visualise the possibilities of your surgical procedure.

 For further information please visit the website of Dr. Terrence Scamp, or phone our clinic to organise your consultation.